-Maing Thauk is another notable village which is a popular spot on most Inle Lake boat tours.
-Complete with a monastery, stilted houses, bridges and markets, it really does showcase what life is like for the Inlay people.
+Maing Thauk is another notable village that is a popular spot on most Inle Lake boat tours.
+Complete with a monastery, stilted houses, bridges, and markets, it really does showcase what life is like for the Inlay people.

 Here, you'll also often find local people selling traditional Burmese goods and fruits from their boats.

 An interesting highlight of my Inle Lake boat trip was a stop at a traditional Myanmar cigar-rolling factory.
 By now, you'll no doubt have already spotted them from the mouths of nearly every man in Myanmar.

 A fun fact is that these cigars are nearly exclusively crafted by women using banana leaves.

 The Shan State in Myanmar is home to a large population of Kayan tribespeople.
 At Inle Lake, many boat drivers stop to visit the weaving shops of The Pa Daung.

 These women are known as the "long-neck" women, due to the ancient custom of using brass rings to elongate the neck.
 Speaking to these shop owners about their unique customs and their Kan Khwan heritage was one of the most interesting experiences I had during my time at Inle Lake.

 The Kan Khwan religion dates back to people who migrated from Mongolia.
 The origin story of these people tells the tale of a meeting between an angel and a dragon, who gave birth to the Kayan.